cursorless-dev/cursorless/docs/contributing/language-scope-support.md

 - value.typeAlias
 - value.variable

-#### Unsupported facets
+### typescriptreact - Unsupported facets

-These facets are not supported yet a needs a developer to implement them
+These facets are not supported yet a needs a developer to implement them\
+_Note that in many instances we actually do support this scope, but we have not yet updated `languageScopeSupport` to reflect this fact_

 - branch.loop
 - branch.try.iteration